Latest update: July 2021

 Like many other toothed whales, harbour porpoises produce short pulsed high frequency (110-180 kHz) “click” sounds, primarily for echolocation (Carlström 2005, Cucknell et al. 2017).
 The rate of production of these clicks appears to vary with time of day, but also between individuals.
 Three tagged porpoises in one study had levels of echolocation activity from fewer than 100 to over 50,000 clicks per hour (Linnenschmidt et al. 2013).

-Strandings occur year-round, though in some areas may be more common at certain times of the year than others.
+Strandings occur year-round, though may be more common at certain times of the year in some areas.
 In the North Sea, most porpoises are found stranded during the summer months, with the highest numbers found in June, July and August (Hasselmeier et al. 2004).
-In the Baltic, most strandings are seen a bit later, from July through September.
-Along the Dutch coast, strandings were most frequent between January and July (Osinga et al. 2008).
+In the Baltic, most strandings are seen a little later, from July through September.
+Along the Dutch coast, strandings have been most frequent between January and July (Osinga et al. 2008).
 Along the northeast coast of the USA, more harbour porpoises are found stranded during the winter months than during the summer (Polacheck et al. 1995).

 Strandings may occur when porpoises follow a high tide in to coastal waters and become trapped when the tide recedes.
 Other stranded animals show signs of predation or interactions with fishing gear.
 Around the Moray Firth, Scotland, 63% of the harbour porpoises found stranded appeared to have been attacked by bottlenose dolphins and died from trauma, specifically bone fractures and internal injuries (Ross and Wilson 1996).

 Age at sexual maturity for harbour porpoises varies by region, but is generally between 3 and 4 years of age for both sexes.
 It may, however be as young as 2 or as old as 5 years (Lockyer 2003).
-In the western north Atlantic, sexual maturity for both sexes is attained between 3 and 4 years old (Gaskin 1992).
-In the Gulf of Maine, most female porpoises were found to be mature at age 3 (Read and Hohn 1995).
-In the eastern north Atlantic, maturity appears to occur later.
+In the Western North Atlantic, sexual maturity for both sexes is attained between 3 and 4 years old (Gaskin 1992).
+Most female porpoises in the Gulf of Maine were found to be mature at age 3 (Read and Hohn 1995).
+In the Eastern North Atlantic, maturity appears to occur later.
 Female porpoises from the German North Sea and Baltic Sea were found to be mature at an average age of 4.95 years (Kesselring et al. 2017), and in Scottish waters, age at sexual maturity was estimated at 4.35 years for females and 5.00 years for males (Learmonth et al. 2014).

 The mating season is in the summer, with mating occurring shortly after birth.
 In the Bay of Fundy, births occurred from May to July, with most births in May (Gaskin 1992).
 A similar period (May to July) was observed for porpoises in Scottish waters (Learmonth et al. 2014).
 In the German North Sea and Baltic seas, the birth period is from June through August (Kesselring et al. 2017).
 Elsewhere in the North Sea, a birth period of between 6 June and 16 July was determined from examinations of stranded animals, with a mean date of birth of 27 June (Hasselmeier et al. 2004).
 This is close to the mean birth date of 30 June previously calculated for harbour porpoises in Danish waters (Sørensen and Kinze 1994).